izzy84075/sigrok-decoders/README.md

 The very beginnings of a decoder for Recoil laser tag IR signatures.
 Very much a work in progress, as I'm still figuring out how this protocol works.
 Was also my first Sigrok decoder, so I'll be coming back to it once I finish the others and cleaning it up.
 Currently gets the bit count and data from the signatures, but doesn't always decode them properly.

+## afsk

+Decodes AFSK datastreams and outputs bits.
+Configurable frequency and error margin.

 ## ltar_smartdevice

 The start of a decoder for the LTAR laser tag blaster's Smart Device protocol.
-Currently broken.
+Stacks onto the afsk decoder.
+Currently picks out frames and blocks, but does not actually decode them yet.